Maintenance

 - The instance will be completely caught up when it's both

-and there is no backlog in uploading history.
+Syncedand there is no backlog in uploading history.

 Special Considerations During Quorum Set Updates

 When you join the ranks of node operators, it's also important to join the conversation.
-The best way to do that: follow the#validators
+The best way to do that: follow the#validators channel on the Stellar Developer Discord.
+If you can't do that for some reason, sign up for the Stellar Validators Google Group.

 Sometimes an organization needs to make changes that will impact the quorum sets of others: